adamliter/adamliter.org/index.md

 ---
 title: adamliter
 layout: default
-date: 2020-08-27
+date: 2022-04-23
 nav_node: home
 ---

 # about

-I'm a PhD candidate in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
+I'm a Machine Learning Scientist at [Glassddoor][gd] and a PhD candidate in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
 I am also a Language Science Fellow in University of Maryland's [Language Science Center][lsc].
 For more information about my research, see my [research page][research].

-Outside of linguistics, I'm also interested in web development and programming.
-I enjoy tinkering with computers as well as teaching others about computers.
+Outside of work and linguistics, I enjoy tinkering with computers as well as teaching others about computers.
 I've put together [materials for a LaTeX workshop][latex-ling], loosely aimed at linguists, which I've taught several times.
 I've also put together [materials for a `git` workshop][git-workshop], loosely aimed at scientists who do human subjects research, which I've taught once over the course of 7 weeks.